HennyBicks01/RadzenPaletteCreator/README.md

 8. **Importing Custom CSS (CSS)**

-   If you have custom CSS files that you need to integrate, simply drag and drop them into the `wwwroot/css/radzenCss` directory.
-If asked to overwrite existing files, confirm the action to update the CSS files.
-This will allow you to use your custom styles in your application.
+   If you have chosen the custom CSS files over the Override, simply drag and drop them from your downloads folder into the `wwwroot/css/radzenCss` directory.
+If asked to overwrite existing files, confirm the action to update the CSS files to your new custom css files.
+This will allow you to use your custom palettes in your application.

 9. **Create a ThemeSwitcher Element**